WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Updates
 Please join this Discord [server](https://discord.gg/rHMa3sMse7) for updates regarding everything!

+We are going to be migrating to our own app, which will automatically be updated remotely for the most part.
+This means most guides on this main readme.md will be slowly removed.

 ## Introduction
 Welcome to my guide on how to sideload on Apple Devices!